With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

-Learn MoreAssociates In Behavioral Healthcare Adult Program is a mental health facility in Roselle, IL, located at 910 West Lake Street, Unit 102, in the 60172 zip code.
+Learn MoreAssociates In Behavioral Healthcare Adult Program is one of mental health facilities in Roselle, Illinois, located at 910 West Lake Street, Unit 102, 60172 zip code.
 Associates In Behavioral Healthcare Adult Program provides telemedicine/telehealth and outpatient treatment.
-Associates In Behavioral Healthcare Adult Program provides couples/family therapy, activity therapy and behavior modification to young adults, seniors 65 or older and adults.
-Associates In Behavioral Healthcare Adult Program also supports people with trauma, transitional age young adults and patients with eating disorders.
-Some other services available at Associates In Behavioral Healthcare Adult Program include education services and court-ordered outpatient treatment.
+Associates In Behavioral Healthcare Adult Program provides individual psychotherapy, behavior modification and couples/family therapy to young adults, seniors 65 or older and adults.
+Associates In Behavioral Healthcare Adult Program also supports people with PTSD, transitional age young adults and veterans.
+Additional services provided at Associates In Behavioral Healthcare Adult Program include court-ordered outpatient treatment and education services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.